 Diegetic Interface: Snake's iDroid is his in-universe map and menu screen.
 You can even bring it into your universe if you connect a tablet or smartphone to the game console.
 The downside is that it doesn't pause the game, so make sure you only check your map in a safe spot!

-Downer Beginning: The story mission ends with Mother Base demolished, MSF disbanded due to the casualties that they have sustained, XOF triumphant and having no apparent opposition to their goals, Big Boss mutilated and comatose for the better part of a decade.
+Downer Beginning: The story mission ends with Mother Base demolished, MSF disbanded due to the casualties that they have sustained, XOF triumphant and having no apparent opposition to their goals, Snake mutilated and comatose for the better part of a decade.
 And that's all before The Phantom Pain begins properly.

 Does This Remind You of Anything?: Camp Omega is a very unsubtle reference to the United States' unofficial prison facility located in Guantanamo Bay, as well as the horrid conditions and practices at the Abu Ghraib prison in Iraq.
 Interestingly enough, it's never directly stated if Camp Omega is a part of Guantanamo Bay or if it's a separate prison (though the latter is acknowledged as having existed within the Metal Gear universe).

-The story mission also has several unsubtle references to the Tanker chapter, made all the more explicit by Word of God saying that he sees Ground Zeroes as the Tanker to Phantom Pain's Plant.
-Both missions are short but crammed with little details, taking place at night during a rainstorm; involve unusual objectives new to the series (First Person Snapshooter vs. Escort Mission with immobile escortees); both involve the US Marine Corps doing something shady (although in GZ they're actual Mooks); and both are Downer Beginnings where the mission goes horribly wrong and the player character is knocked unconscious as the result of a vehicle crash.
-The main difference, aside from the lack of a character switch, is that we know what happened to Big Boss afterward.
+The story mission also has several unsubtle references to the Tanker chapter, made all the more explicit by Word of God saying that he sees Ground Zeroes as the Tanker to The Phantom Pain's Plant.
+Both missions are short but crammed with little details, taking place at night during a rainstorm; involve unusual objectives new to the series (First Person Snapshooter vs. Escort Mission with immobile escortees); both involve the U.S. Marine Corps doing something shady (although in GZ they're actual Mooks); and both are Downer Beginnings where the mission goes horribly wrong and the player character is knocked unconscious as the result of a vehicle crash.
+The main difference, aside from the lack of a character switch, is that we know what happened to Snake afterward.